Boston Winter Weather Fall Lawyer

 Comparative negligence also comes into play when the compensation is determined.
 If the jury decides the victim is 25% responsible for the fall, then he would receive only 75% of the verdict.
 In this case, a verdict of $100,000 would be reduced to $75,000, as the victim must assume 25% of the financial responsibility as well as the blame.

 Slip-and-fall injuries can be challenging to prove in any instance, but winter weather can make them even more difficult.
 There are more opportunities for the property owner to accuse the victim of contributing to his own injuries by making a poor judgment or acting in a careless manner.
-But with over a decade of experience in Boston, the lawyers at DiBella Law Offices, P.C., know how to hold negligent property owners accountable and secure fair compensation for victims.
+But with nearly two decades of experience in Boston, the lawyers at DiBella Law Offices, P.C., know how to hold negligent property owners accountable and secure fair compensation for victims.

 To schedule a free consultation with a Boston personal injury lawyer, call (617) 870-0907 today.
-We offer four convenient locations, including our Boston office at 8 Faneuil Hall Marketplace on the third floor.
+We offer four convenient locations, including our Boston office at 100 Cambridge Street on the14th floor.
 We will explain your options to you and help you to secure the compensation you deserve.

 - Unattended Snow And Ice Make Boston Sidewalks Dangerous This Winter

 - Winter In Boston Means Increase In Personal Injury Accidents